 Ponatinib comes as a tablet to take by mouth.
 It is usually taken once a day with or without food.
 Take ponatinib at around the same time every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take ponatinib exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 Swallow the tablets whole; do not split, chew, or crush them.

-Your doctor may adjust your dose of ponatinib depending on your response to treatment and any side effects that you experience.
+Your doctor may need to delay your treatment, adjust your dose, or permanently stop your treatment of ponatinib depending on your response to treatment and any side effects that you experience.
 Talk to your doctor about how you are feeling during your treatment.
 Continue to take ponatinib even if you feel well.
 Do not stop taking ponatinib without talking to your doctor.

 Other uses for this medicine

 This medication may be prescribed for other uses; ask your doctor or pharmacist for more information.